-A very recent systematic overview of related work on table recognition, transformation, and inferences can be found in [32].
+A very recent systematic overview of related work on table recognition can be found in [17].
 Several conclusions can be drawn from this survey.
 Firstly, only few table models have been described explicitly.
-Apart from the table model of Hurst which we applied in our approach [10,11] the most prominent other model is Wang's [25].
-However, the model of Hurst is better suited for our purpose since it is targeted towards table recognition and transformation whereas Wang is targeted towards table generation.
-A table model for recognition must support two tasks: the detection of tables, and the decomposition of table regions into logical structure representation.
-This models tend to be more complex than generative models, since they must define and relate additional structure for recovering the components of generative models [32].
+Apart from the table model of Hurst which we have used as a baseline [10, 11] the most prominent other model is from Wang [16].
+However, the model of Hurst is better suited for our purpose since it is targeted towards table recognition whereas Wang is targeted towards table generation.
+Secondly, it becomes clear that research so far in table recognition focused on recovering tables from encoded documents.
+In contrast, we assume that tables are already harvested.
+Furthermore, we provide a methodology and implementation which completely instantiates a table model and additionally closes the gap to formal semantics provided by ontologies.
+Our approach allows subsequently for using the full potential ontologies offer e.g. for query answering or knowledge retrieval over a set of tables.